Droplet-based microfluidics: Droplet manipulation

-Surfactants in Droplet-based Microfluidics
+Surfactants

 Surfactants play an important role in droplet-based microfluidics.
 The main purpose of using a surfactant is to reduce the interfacial tension between the dispersed phase (droplet phase, typically aqueous) and continuous phase (carrier liquid, typically oil) by adsorbing at interfaces and preventing droplets from coalescing with each other, therefore stabilizing the droplets in a stable emulsion state, which allows for longer storage times in delay-lines, reservoirs, or vials.
 Without using surfactants, the unstable emulsions will eventually evolve into separate phases to reduce the overall energy of the system.
 Surface chemistry cannot be ignored in microfluidics as the interfacial tension becomes a major consideration among microscale droplets.
 Linas Mazutis and Andrew D. Griffiths presented a method that used surfactants to achieve a selective and highly controllable coalescence without external manipulation.
 They manipulate the contact time and the interfacial surfactant coverage of a drop pair to control droplet fusion.
 The larger the difference percentage of the interfacial surfactant coverage between two droplets, the less likely coalescence will occur.
 This method allowed researchers to add reagents to droplets in a different way and further study the emulsification.

 Microfluidics is widely used for biochemical experiments, so it is important that surfactants are biocompatible when working with living cells and high-throughput analysis.
 Surfactants used in living cell research devices should not interfere with biochemical reactions or cellular functions.
 Hydrocarbon oil is typically not used in cell microfluidic research because it is not compatible with cells and damages cell viability.
 Hydrocarbon oil also extracts organic molecules from the aqueous phase.
 However, fluorosurfactants with fluorinated tails, for example, are used as a compatible droplet emulsifier that stabilizes droplets containing cells inside without harming or altering the cells.
 Fluorosurfactants are soluble in a fluorinated oil (continuous phase) but insoluble in the aqueous phase, which results in decreasing the aqueous-fluorous interfacial tension.
 For example, a triblock copolymer surfactant containing two perfluoropolyether (PFPE) tails and a polyethylene glycol (PEG) block head group is a fluorosurfactant with great biocompatibility and excellent droplet stability against coalescence.
 Another example are the fluorinated linear polyglycerols, which can be further functionalized on their tailored side-chains and are more customizable compared to the PEG-based copolymer.
 Surfactants can be purchased from many chemical companies, such as RainDance Technologies (now through BioRad) and Miller-Stephenson.